Why are we doing this?

-Between April 2013 and July 2014 we invited proposals across our five priority areas (where there is a plausible account of how social action can make a difference).
+Between April 2013 and July 2014 we invited proposals across our six priority areas (where there is a plausible account of how social action can make a difference).
 In total we received more than 1,400 expressions of interest.
 Our team worked to develop proposals with the best innovations and we have now given grants to more than 30 innovations.
 In November 2014, following a review of the portfolio, we also gave a small number of grants to high performing existing grantees to accelerate the pace of their scaling.

 Click on the priority areas below to read more about the portfolio:

 - Helping people with long-term health conditions to live well